chromealex/Unity.MainThreadJob/README.md

 # Unity MainThread Job

 > [!IMPORTANT]
 > Works in release builds only!
+In development builds or in Unity Editor this code call Complete on your dependency and run execute method immediately instead of schedule.

 ```
 [BurstCompile]